harumuki/thorsten-hans.com/_posts/2019-11-21-azure-container-registry-unleashed-authentication-iam-and-contenttrust.md

 - [Part 6 - Image scanning with Azure Security Center]({%post_url 2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center %}){:target="_blank"}
 - [Part 7 - Use ACR as Registry for Helm charts]({%post_url 2020-04-29-azure-container-registry-unleashed-use-acr-as-regisrty-for-helm-charts %}){:target="_blank"}

-## What is next
+## Conclusion

-Before we dived into Content-Trust to verify the origin and integrity of images, we looked at essential things such as Authentication mechanisms and Identity Access Management for ACR.
+Before we dived into Docker Content-Trust to verify the origin and integrity of images, we looked at essential things such as Authentication mechanisms and Identity Access Management for ACR.
 The next part of *Azure Container Registry Unleashed* will guide you through the process of integrating ACR with Azure Monitor.

 You can subscribe to my blog newsletter and get automatically notified once the next article has been published.
 That’s the best way to stay current and never miss an article.